 That won't be a quick process as Cal must replace quarterback Davis Webb and leading receiver Chad Hansen, rebuild an offensive line that returns only one starter and replenish a defensive roster that lacked depth under Dykes.

 ''We've made significant strides but we have to continue to do that,'' Wilcox said. ''We're not where we need to be.''

-Here are some other things to look for from Cal this season:
+Here are some other things to watch this season for the Golden Bears: